mdaverde/jsonpath/README.md

 # jsonpath

-A golang library used to get and set simple jsonpaths.
-Originally intended to be used with `json.Unmarshal`.
+Originally intended to be used with `json.Unmarshal`, this is a golang library used to able get and set jsonpaths (even nonexistent paths).

 ## Install